wptrainingteam/categories-versus-tags/README.md

 ## Lesson Overview

-* First do this
-* Then move on to this
-* Finish with this

-> The plan for the lesson.
-Outline form works well.
->
-> _For example:_
->
-> * Talk about what a theme is
+* Presentation on the definitions and differences between categories and tags
+* Demonstrate how to create and manage Categories
-> * Demonstrate how to install and activate a theme
+* Demonstrate how to create and manage Tags
-> * Practice exercises to have participants find and install a theme on their own site
+* Exercises on category and tag clouds

 ## Exercises